MCNS Learning Lab

-The Mathematical, Computer and Natural Sciences (MCNS) Learning Lab seeks to successfully reinforce mathematics, computer science and biological concepts taught in Athens State University mathematics, computer science and selected biology classes so that students’ confidences in their logical and scientific abilities are realized and their competency elevated.
+The Mathematical, Computer, and Natural Sciences (MCNS) Learning Lab seeks to successfully reinforce mathematics, computer science, and biological concepts taught in Athens State University mathematics, computer science, and selected biology classes so that students’ confidence in their logical and scientific abilities are realized and their competency elevated.

 The Mathematical, Computer and Natural Sciences (MCNS) Learning Lab operates during the day and some evenings to accommodate the diverse population of the university.

-A: All students enrolled in Athens State mathematics, computer science and selected biology courses.
+All students enrolled in Athens State mathematics, computer science, information technology, and selected biology and chemistry courses.

 - offering individual or small-group tutorials